Media portrayal of lesbians: Comics and graphic novels

 Gay Comix (1980) included stories by and about lesbians and by 1985 the influential alternative title Love and Rockets had revealed a relationship between two major characters, Maggie and Hopey.
 Meanwhile, mainstream publishers were more reticent.
 A relationship between the female Marvel Comics characters Mystique and Destiny was only implied at first, then cryptically confirmed in 1990 through the use of the archaic word leman, meaning a lover or sweetheart.
 Only in 2001 was Destiny referred to in plain language as Mystique's lover.
-Previously, WildStorm's Image Comics had featured Sarah Rainmaker of Gen¹³ as a character with an interest in other women, and had openly depicted homosexual relationships between the members of the Authority, such as Jenny Sparks and Swift.
+Previously, WildStorm's Image Comics had featured Sarah Rainmaker of Gen13 as a character with an interest in other women, and had openly depicted homosexual relationships between the members of the Authority, such as Jenny Sparks and Swift.

 In recent years, the number of lesbian characters in mainstream comics has increased greatly due to the large number of openly gay and lesbian comic creators that self-publish their work on the internet.
 These include amateur works, as well as more "mainstream" works, such as Kyle's Bed & Breakfast.
-According to Andrew Wheeler from Comics Alliance, webcomics "provide a platform to so many queer voices that might otherwise go undiscovered."
+According to Andrew Wheeler from ComicsAlliance, webcomics "provide a platform to so many queer voices that might otherwise go undiscovered."
 In 2006, DC Comics could still draw widespread media attention by announcing a new, lesbian incarnation of the well-known character Batwoman, becoming the highest profile lesbian in the DC Universe. even while openly lesbian characters such as Gotham City police officer Renee Montoya already existed in DC Comics.
 The same year, the graphic memoir Fun Home: A Family Tragicomic by Alison Bechdel, was lauded by many media as among the best books of the year.
 Bechdel is the author of Dykes to Watch Out For, one of the best-known and longest-running LGBT comic strips.

 In 2015, Moff Delian Mors became the first LGBT character in the Star Wars canon, with her sexuality is not a major concern in the novel, suggesting that "homophobia isn't an issue in the Empire," and something the Imperial Army doesn't worry about, even as they fight rebels.